Megan Fox’s Doppelganger, Claudia Alende, Bumps Boyfriend With Booty & Wishes Him Happy Birthday

 “WOW got a shoutout for my birthday,” her boyfriend jokingly penned in the comments.

 Unsurprisingly, many of her followers seized the video as an opportunity to wish Michel a happy birthday as well.
-A few of her followers complemented the pair on their great looks and their beautiful relationship with each other.
+A few of her followers complimented the pair on their great looks and their beautiful relationship with each other.
 Claudia also had a few jealous followers hoping they would get a birthday shout out too.

 While Alende’s boyfriend doesn’t make appearances in her Instagram posts all too often, the Brazilian bombshell has been in a relationship with him for a very long time.
-As The Inquisitr reported back in June, the lovebirds have been an item for over a decade.
+As The Inquisitr reported back in June, the lovebirds have been an item for more than a decade.
 Unlike his social media influencer significant other, Michel does share frequent snaps featuring his celebrity doppelganger girlfriend.

 Michel’s most recent snap featuring himself and Claudia is from two weeks ago when the duo celebrated Halloween together.
-As those who follow her on social media know, she stunned as Alice from Alice in Wonderland in a gorgeous light blue dress and ponytails.
+As those who follow her on social media know, she stunned as Alice from Alice in Wonderland in a gorgeous light blue dress and pigtails.